 For as long as there have been sports, people have wagered on those sports.
 Despite its quasi-legal status in much of the world, sports betting is a multi-billion dollar a year industry.
 People from all around the world wager on sports such as football, soccer, baseball, hockey and many more.

-Sportsbooks are growing in popularity amongst the recreational and professional bettor alike.
-Whether its just a friendly wager between friends or a serious investment made with a bookmaker, adding a little real money on the line can add excitement to watching live sporting events.
+Whether its just a friendly wager between friends or a serious investment made at a betting website, adding a little real money on the line can add excitement to watching live sporting events.

-The best sportsbooks listed here at BettingSites.org give bettors the opportunity to wager on a wide selection of sporting events and have multiple bets available for each event.
+The most trusted sites listed here at BettingSites.org give bettors the opportunity to wager on a wide selection of sporting events and have multiple bets available for each event.
 They also offer innovative features like wagering on your mobile device and live in game betting.

 Every Sport is Covered